 The product spreads easily with plenty of slip, melting and sinking in quickly upon contact.
 It leaves the slightest of seals on the surface to aid moisture retention, barrier strength and protection from environmental factors.
 It’s also not sticky or tacky, so very comfortable to apply.

 Depending on your skin needs, it could perform in any or all of essence, serum and moisturiser steps.
 For drier skin types or winter application, I would suggest adding cream over the top while oiler complexions may find this satisfying alone.
-Personally, I enjoy using it as a classic serum step but find that I don’t need any additional serums to provide the benefits of protection or hydration.
+Personally, I enjoy using it at the classic serum step but find that I don’t need any additional serums to provide the benefits of hydration.
 Note it’s currently winter so I find this an ideal inclusion to my routine.
 For warmer months and oilier skin types, I recommend the Crystal Iceplant and Velvet Yam pressed serums while extremely dry and dehydrated faces would enjoy the Gold Apricot which is balm like and the heaviest of the four varieties.

 Regarding product claims, I definitely see a boost in moisture in my skin that pleasantly lasts between applications.
-Generally, skin health also appears improved, results achieved by a seemingly reinforced moisture barrier.
+Generally, skin health also appears improved, results attributed to a seemingly reinforced moisture barrier.
 With prolonged use, I can see my skin becoming more resilient, also benefiting from the antioxidant effects which I can’t measure or confirm in the short term.
 Enhanced texture is primarily indicated by plumpness and a more elastic surface.

 Overall, this has been a real winner for my skin, providing me visible, positive results.
 I totally recommend it and particularly to those with normal to dry skin.